Briankibet47/briankibet47/markdown-practise.md

 - Web development
 - Machine learning
  ### Ordered
-1.Check the status of my files
+1. Check the status of my files

-2.Add files i want to commit
+2. Add files i want to commit

 3. Commit the changes with a message